The AI-Native Company Blueprint

 Principle 4: Agents as organizational infrastructure

-Agents are not personal assistants — they are organizational infrastructure, defined by code like any other system component.
-Think Infrastructure as Code, but for agents: their behavior, knowledge, memory, and mandates are declared in versioned configuration and code.
-There is no private agent state outside the company data — no AI tribal knowledge.
-Personalization is achieved by focusing on the relevant portion of company state — there is no out-of-band customization.
+Agents are organizational infrastructure, defined by code like any other system component.
+Think Infrastructure as Code, but for agents: their behavior, knowledge, memory, and mandates are declared in versioned configuration and code, as an important part of the company state.
+Employees can still have personal assistants — personalization is achieved by focusing on the relevant portion of company state, keeping all context versioned and shared, rather than local and hidden.

 Agents operate the company: they initiate work, produce artifacts, and act within their mandate.
 Humans steer: they set direction, review outputs, and approve consequential actions.
-Agents may adapt their behavior based on audience or context, but that adaptation is driven by data in the repo, not hidden internal state.
+Agents may adapt their behavior based on audience or context, and that adaptation is always driven by data in the versioned state — transparent and auditable.

 Example we like — Claude Code.
 Claude Code anchors on a repo you choose.

 CLAUDE.mdfiles carry versioned knowledge and instructions that shape every session.
 Memory can be configured to write into the repo itself (autoMemoryDirectory, recently supported), making agent learning a first-class git artifact.
 The hooks system lets sessions update company state on every significant action — session start, tool call, session end — bridging the gap between ephemeral sessions and persistent organizational memory.
-Two things we'd ask of the Claude Code team: (1) a first-class data structure to represent the session, so it can be stored remotely and resumed from any machine (hooks get us most of the way there already), and (2) support forautoMemoryDirectoryinsettings.json, not justsettings.local.json.
+Two things we'd ask of the Claude Code team: (1) a first-class data structure to represent the session, so it can be stored remotely and resumed from any machine (hooks get us most of the way there already), and (2) support forautoMemoryDirectoryinsettings.json, not justsettings.local.json— making the memory system easily versioned alongside the code.

 Principle 5: Trust tiers define the company's permission structure